Breathing Space Family Yoga Summer Camp

 For short series classes such as Infant Massage, students may attend the same class in a subsequent series as a makeup.
 Those makeups are not in the scheduler.
 Email us to confirm.

 Our registration system automatically creates waitlists for any fully enrolled camp or class.
 To get on the waitlist, you complete the registration process but do not submit payment.

 If a camp fills way in advance, we will consider expanding staffing to accommodate waitlisted families.

 If a spot opens up, we will contact you about submitting payment or for confirmation before we charge the payment method in your profile.

-It is impossible to predict waitlist movement: Some camps we have several families change plans, sometimes at the very last minute.
+It is impossible to predict waitlist movement: In some camps, we have several families change plans, sometimes at the very last minute.
 Sometimes when a spot opens, the first waitlisted family takes it.
-Other times, we call through the whole list and everyone has made other plans.
+Other times, we call through the whole list, and everyone has made other plans.
 So while we always recommend getting on the waitlist if you want to be called, we generally cannot make likelihood predictions.

 We do not maintain waitlists for aftercare.
 Please do not sign up and pay for aftercare when you join a waitlist.
 If a spot becomes available for your child in camp, they will be able to enroll in aftercare at that time.

 Speed things up upon confirmation by saving a payment card to your account profile.
 We use NMI which is a secure, PCI-compliant merchant processing gateway to store payment information.